plutov/pliutau.com/content/grammarly-is-must-have-tool-for-bloggers.md

 +++
 ![Gomobile](/grammarly.png)

 English is not my native language, and I always feel that my texts which I post here are hard to read.
 Sometimes I find myself wondering something as basic as whether or not a sentence needs another comma.
-We use Grammarly in Wizeline for polishing our Client communication.
+We use Grammarly at Wizeline for polishing our Client communication.

 And I found that I can use it now for all posts in my blog.
 Grammarly has Free and [Premium](https://www.grammarly.com/premium) versions.
 Also, it has Chrome extension and Desktop application.